Image Search with AI Models

 Fig 11.
 MM-LLMs[12]

-MM-LLMs focusing on multimodal understanding typically encompass just the first three components: modality encoders, the core LLM backbone, and modality generators.
+MM-LLMs focusing on multimodal understanding typically encompass the first three components: modality encoders, the core LLM backbone, and modality generators.
 Throughout the training phase, these elements are generally maintained in a frozen state.
 Optimization efforts are concentrated on the input and output projectors, which are relatively lightweight.
-As a result, a small fraction of the overall parameters—commonly about 2%—are actually trainable within MM-LLMs.
+As a result, a small fraction of the overall parameters—commonly about 2%—are trainable within MM-LLMs.
 This percentage is determined by the size of the principal LLM integrated into the MM-LLM framework.
-Due to this configuration, MM-LLMs can undergo cost-effective training, making the enhancement of performance in assorted multimodal tasks more attainable.
+This configuration allows MM-LLMs to undergo cost-effective training, making performance in assorted multimodal tasks more attainable.

 figure 12 The general model architecture of MM-LLMs and the implementation choices for each component.png